-Ekene Ijeoma is an artist, founder/director of Poetic Justice at MIT Media Lab, and Creative Capital 2019 awardee.
+Ekene Ijeoma is an artist and founder/director of Poetic Justice at MIT Media Lab, currently accepting applications.

 He was featured in What Can Design Do’s 31 Designers Fighting for a Better World, GOOD's GOOD 100 "tackling pressing global issues,” Adweek's Creative 100 "visual artist whose imagination and intellect will inspire you," and GDUSA's People to Watch "who embody the spirit of the creative community."

-Commissioned by Museum of the City of New York/Wellcome Trust • Currently on exhibition in Germ City at Museum of the City of New York Sept.
-14–May 28 • Photo by Isometric Studio
+Commissioned by Museum of the City of New York for Who We Are: Visualizing NYC by Numbers at Museum of the City of New York • Photos by Isometric Studio